xibz/spec/links.md

 will be scalable and also provide tactics on how DB read/writes can be done.

 The purpose of the global ID is to ensure very fast lookups no matter the database.
-We could say that only graph DBs could be used to do a full span lookup without a global ID but that poses two problems:

-* Slower lookups as the graph DB needs to backtrack to find the full span
-* Requires either graph DBs or using SQL like graph DBs.
+Without a global ID the database or its client would need to recursively follow event references, upstream or downstream depending on the use case.
+A graph DB would easily provide that, and it is also possible to implement on top of SQL like DBs and document DBs, but it will never be as fast as querying for a global ID.

 Instead a link service that processes and agnostically stores to some DB is much prefer as it gives companies and developers options to choose from.
 When